khacnha/kanban-task-management-web-app/README.md

 This is a solution to the [Kanban task management web app challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/kanban-task-management-web-app-wgQLt-HlbB).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

-## Install and demo:
+## Install and demo with backend:
-- Need to run server backend first.
+- Need to run server backend (Django) first: https://github.com/khacnha/kanban-task-manage-api
 - Install nodejs
 - Open cmd and go to this project folder
 - Install packages: `npm install`